Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 • You haven’t fixed the underlying problem yet

-Hands using clean scissors to cut yellow leaf from snake plant at the base
+Using clean scissors to cut a yellow leaf from a snake plant at the base

 How to prune correctly: